 The contract liabilities relate to advance payments received from customers in respect of the sale of wine products.
-These receipts in advance are recognised as contract liabilities until the control of the wine products are passed to the customers.
+These receipts in advance are recognised as contract liabilities until the wine products are controlled by the customers.

 Movement of the Group's contract liabilities are set out as follows: